Welcome to the Chartwells Food Service Department

 Tutorials on how to navigate Family Portal

-Make online deposits to your student’s meal account
+Make online deposits to your student’s meal account for a la carte items only

-View purchase and payment histories, and account activity at no cost
+View purchase and payment histories, and account activity at no cost for a la carte items only

 Set up reminders for when your student’s balance is low